 Recital Hall, University of Vermont (Redstone Campus, Burlington)

 Free Admission; donations accepted

-The orchestra will perform works by Beethoven, Mozart, Mitch Leigh, and more.
-Our featured soloist is baritone Wesley Ray Thomas from Boston.
+This program included works by Handel, Mozart, Mitch Leigh, and more.
+Our featured soloist was baritone Wesley Ray Thomas from Boston.
 Thomas received his education at the Boston Conservatory and has earned the nickname “The Opera Guy” because he is often seen busking on the streets of Boston.
-A reception follows the performance in the lobby.
-Our guest speaker, Jeff Rothenberg, is the CEO of the Green Mountain Psychiatric Hospital and he will share a few words about the anticipated opening of the new hospital in Berlin, Vermont.
+A reception followed the performance in the lobby.
+Our guest speaker was Jeff Rothenberg, the CEO of the Green Mountain Psychiatric Hospital, and he shared a few words about the anticipated opening of the new hospital in Berlin, Vermont.

 Pavel Haas Study for String Orchestra

 Gideon Klein Partita